 Who should buy this?

-- It’s ideal for those who are seeking a versatile laptop to fulfil both your podcasting and gaming needs.
+It’s ideal for those who are seeking a versatile laptop to fulfill both your podcasting and gaming needs.

 One of the Best High-End Windows Laptops for Podcasting